 Easy to grow plants such as alliums, iris, daylilies, poppies, delphinium and peonies are also all ideal companions.
-These enjoy similar soil and growing conditions to the hibiscus.
+These enjoy similar soil and growing conditions to the hibiscus plant.

 How to Propagate

-Hardy varieties of hibiscus can be easily propagated.
-You can use the same technique to propagate tropical varieties, but this may take a little more practice.
+Hardy varieties of hibiscus plant can be easily propagated.
+You can use the same technique to propagate tropical hibiscus varieties, but this may take a little more practice.

 Propagation From Cuttings

-This is the prefered method of propagation.
-Cuttings will grow into exact copies of the original plant.
+This is the preferred method of propagation.
+Hibiscus cuttings will grow into exact copies of the original Hibiscus plant.

 Take a 4-6 inch long cutting.
-The cutting should be taken from new growth or softwood.
+The Hibiscus cutting should be taken from new Hibiscus growth or softwood.

 While rooting hormone is useful in encouraging propagation it is not strictly necessary.
 Dip the cutting in rooting hormone if you are using it.